Farali Kuttu Khichdi/ Buckwheat Khichdi

-Navratri is just round the corner and many homes especially ladies are getting ready for the 9 days festival.
-For Gujaratis it means garba and dandhia.
-It’s also the time when many fast for the 9 days.
-Different people fast in different ways depending on their tradition, culture or area they come for.
+For Gujaratis it means garba and dandhia (dance).
 For most Gujaratis these 9 days of fasting means no grains or pulses are consumed along with many of the beans and other vegetables.
 The dishes one can prepare are exactly as the same as the ones we make for Ekadashi or Farali.
-There are some who fast 9 days without taking any salt and only eat fruits, nuts and milk.
+There are some who fast 9 days without taking any salt and eat only fruits, nuts and milk.

 It is believed that the domesticated version of buckwheat was first planted 6000BCE in the inland of South East Asia and it spread from there to other parts of Asia and Europe.
 Its used to make soba noodles, the Russians make blini (pancakes) from it and is used to make crepes in France.

 Advantages of Including Buckwheat in your diet: